rainfly123/flvmuxer/README.md

 If you just want to mux to flv file, There's no need to install rtmpdump. just run `gcc -o name flv.c`

-If it help you a little,  I'll be glad .
+If it can help you a little,  I'll be glad .
 ======================
 I Love America, Australia and New Zealand.